binaryphile/binaryphile.github.io/_posts/2018-10-31-approach-bash-like-a-developer-part-36-functional-programming.md

 argument.
 Even though the function to apply is provided as a string, bash expands the argument before attempting to run the command.
 No eval nor other magic is required.

+As it so happens, since function names are strings and bash makes strings and variable expansions first-class citizens, by extension it makes functions first-class citizens.
+They can easily be stored in variables and invoked without a lot of extra syntax.
+Whod've thunk that bash is so forward-looking when it comes to fp?

 Map with a Lambda
 -----------------